Brisket is one of the pillars of low-and-slow barbecue, but it can be a lot of work and a lot of leftovers for a weeknight meal.

 Serve with.
 Full bodied red wine such as pinot noir or dark beer such as porter or stout.

-1 beef chuck roast (approximately 3 pounds)
+1 beef chuck roast with or without bone (approximately 3 pounds)

 1/2 teaspoon Morton's coarse kosher salt per pound of meat (read more about the science of salt here)